Godolphin and Latymer School: History

-A private Act of Parliament in 1697 modified the wills of Sir William Godolphin (1634–96) in favour of his nephew Francis and niece Elizabeth and devoting £1,520 to charity.
+A private act of Parliament, Godolphin's Estate Act 1697 (9 Will.
+3. c.
+19 Pr.), modified the wills of Sir William Godolphin (1634–96) in favour of his nephew Francis and niece Elizabeth and devoting £1,520 to charity.
 In 1703 this fund was used to purchase land west of St James's, Piccadilly, for education and other charitable purposes and, independently, in 1707 Elizabeth founded the Godolphin School, Salisbury, from her own resources.
 In 1856 the Godolphin School for boys was opened in Great Church Lane, Hammersmith.
 In 1862 The school relocated to the current Iffley Road site.
 Though initially successful, it closed in 1900.
 In 1905 it reopened as an independent day school for girls, associated with the Latymer Foundation and taking the name of the Godolphin and Latymer School.

 From 1906 onwards it received grants from the London County Council and the Local Education Authority for equipment, library books and buildings.
 In 1939 the whole school was evacuated from London with no forward planning for where the school would stay.
-In 1951 the school became a state Voluntary aided school under the Education Act 1944, and ceased to charge fees to pupils.
+In 1951 the school became a state voluntary aided school under the Education Act 1944, and ceased to charge fees to pupils.
 After the abolition of the scheme, the school chose to revert to full independent status in 1977 rather than join the state system and turn comprehensive and resumed the charging of fees to pupils.

 The Godolphin and Latymer School celebrated its centenary in May 2005 with a service at St Paul's Cathedral.
 In the same year the nearby church of St John the Evangelist, designed by William Butterfield and built in the late 1850s, was closed and acquired by the School on a 125-year lease.
 It has been converted into the Bishop Arts Centre, named after Dame Joyce Bishop, who was headmistress between 1935 and 1963.

-Houses

-The house system has six houses:

-Bassi – Laura Bassi – the first woman to earn a professorship in physics at a university, Bologna, 1732.

-Lovelace – Ada Lovelace – an English mathematician and the first to publish a computer program in 1843.

-Maathai – Wangari Maathai – an internationally renowned Kenyan environmental political activist and Nobel laureate.

-Naidu – Sarojini Naidu – an Indian independence activist and poet.

-Quinn-Brown – Hallie Quinn Brown – an African-American educator, writer and activist.

-Sheppard – Kate Sheppard – the most prominent member of the women's suffrage movement in New Zealand.